optodeveloper/SSH-Demo/README.md

 After you have the file, go to the _groov_ Manage **System** menu in a web browser, select **License** > **Upload License**, and upload the file you downloaded from manage.groov.
 Next, you create a shell user through the **System** > **Shell** menu, which will also open port 22 for remote access.

 To access your _groov_ EPIC using SSH over Windows use the [PuTTY SSH client](https://www.putty.org/).<br>
-After the client is installed, put your hostname into the connection destination, with the default port **22** and **SSH** connection type, then click **Open**.
-You will need to trust the new connection and log in with the user you created in _groov_ Manage, then you're good to go!
+After the client is installed, put your hostname into the connection destination, with the default port **22** and **SSH** connection type, then click `Open`. ___You will need to trust the new connection by saying yes to the warning that pops up___, and log in with the user you created in _groov_ Manage, then you're good to go!

 --------